geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 #### 3D tiles

 This type of layer shows 3d tiles version 1.0 inside the Cesium viewer.
 This layer will not be visible inside 2d map viewer types: openlayer or leaflet.
-See specification for more info about 3d tiles: https://www.ogc.org/standards/3DTiles
+See specification for more info about 3d tiles [here](https://www.ogc.org/standards/3DTiles).

 i.e.